Writing happens anytime and anywhere. Even at a Pittsburgh Steelers football game by my adorable granddaughter, Brylee.

 "You have rocks in your ruffles," or "You can't have donuts for dinner" are two examples of these silly sentences turned into potential book titles.

 And the questions they have are even better.
+Why does that tree look like a butt?
 Do hippos have hair?
 Do toads have toes?
 Can giraffe chew gum?
-Tippy Toad's Toes and Harry Hippo's Hair are the first two picture books in the works to address these ever inquisitive little humans.
+Tippy Toad's Toes, Brody & Brylee's Butt Tree, and Harry Hippo's Hair are a few of the latest picture books in the works to address these ever inquisitive little humans.
 (Or hoomans, as my sweet grandson Silas likes to say.)

 I am also working on a few commercial fiction novels for readers that prefer text with no pictures.
 Once I figure out if the plots blend as smoothly as they do in my imagination, I can finally get them closer to submission and publication.